 In 2004, the given test for M and N category vehicles was evaluated for technical accuracy and practical considerations by test programmes carried out by the Japan Automobile Standards Internationalization Center (JASIC), the European Automotive Manufacturers Association (ACEA), and the Society of Automotive Engineers, Inc. (SAE) in the United States.
 Over 180 vehicles were included in these tests.
-The reports of these test programmes were considered prior to preparation of this part of ISO 362.
+The reports of these test programmes were considered prior to preparation of this document.

-This part of ISO 362 was developed following demands for a new test procedure considering the following:
+This document was developed following demands for a new test procedure considering the following:

-- "The test procedure (ISO 362) doesn't reflect realistic driving conditions" (1996 EU Green Paper); - "In the case of motor vehicles, other factors are also important such as the dominance of tyre noise above quite low speeds (50 km/h)" (1996 EU Green Paper). - "A new measurement procedure should require that the major noise sources of a vehicle be measured" (2001 Noise Emission of Road Vehicles I-INCE).
+- "The test procedure (ISO 362) doesn't reflect realistic driving conditions" (1996 EU Green Paper); - "In the case of motor vehicles, other factors are also important such as the dominance of tyre noise above quite low speeds (50 km/h)" (1996 EU Green Paper). - "A new measurement procedure should require that the major noise sources of a vehicle be measured" (2001 Noise Emission of Road Vehicles - I-INCE).

-This edition of ISO 362-1 while maintaining the same technical procedures as the previous edition, has been revised based on practical experience to provide additional clarification, to provide additional equivalent test modes for heavy commercial vehicles, and to incorporate provisions for addressing hybrid propulsion systems for M1 and N1 category vehicles.
+This document, while maintaining the same technical procedures as the previous edition, has been revised based on practical experience to provide additional clarification where multiple interpretations were possible, to provide additional equivalent test modes for heavy commercial vehicles, and to incorporate provisions for addressing and including in the measurement external sound systems for M1 and N1 category vehicles.